Gina's Piano

 Expert Piano Services

 Gina's Piano offers a full range of professional piano services, including tuning, repair, regulation, and humidity control systems.
-Our experienced technicians provide complete service to ensure your piano is in top condition.
-That's why we're committed to providing high-quality service that is tailored to your specific needs.
-Our technicians have the knowledge and expertise to repair all makes of pianos.
-We pride ourselves on providing our customers with a personalized experience that is both convenient and affordable.
-Contact us today to schedule an appointment, and let us help you get back to making beautiful music!
+As a trusted New Haven piano tuner, our experienced technicians provide complete service to ensure your piano is in top condition.
+We're committed to delivering high-quality service tailored to your specific needs, making us a leading piano tuner in CT.
+Our technicians possess the knowledge and expertise to repair all makes of pianos, ensuring that we cater to every customer’s needs.
+We pride ourselves on providing a personalized experience that is both convenient and affordable.
+Contact us today to schedule an appointment with a piano tuner in New Haven CT, and let us help you get back to making beautiful music!

 A few reviews: